 How can I use my position on the team to advocate for consent?

 Instead of using aggression to harm other students, athletes should instead focus on being role models and practicing respect for others.
 Being a role model can be as simple as holding the door open for fellow students after class, but it could also involve taking a public stand against sexual assault.
-Since athletes are generally well known on campus and do hold positions of high status, they may have the power to influence other students and decrease the rate at which other athletes commit sexual assaults.
+Since athletes are generally well known on campus and do hold positions of high status, they may have the power to influence other students and decrease the rate at which other athletes (and nonathletes) commit sexual assaults.